 Betrush provides a verification / stats accounting service, meaning that the picks are added in our system before the games with existing odds at the named bookmaker.
 We don't examine the quality and use of the listed services, neither interfere in any way in the relations between tipsters (who are totally independent in their business) and customers.
 If your are interested in some service you must directly contact the tipster at the address provided in his profile.
 However, before signing up with some service it is strongly advised to check few basic things:

 - Betting stats on short periods and number of picks are not telling much for what to expect as it is mainly a matter of chance.
 Longer records give more realistic numbers, even if the yield may be not that high it can show better if some service can be profitable in the long run or not.

 - Check the history of stakes used by the tipster.
 The good tipster has a firm money management model and not changing it.
-Some may gamble around with the stakes and bring a positive balance even with a poor bulk of picks, we can't necessarily call it cheating but probably it wouldn't be a betting pattern you would like to follow.
+Some may gamble around with the stakes and bring a positive balance even with poor picks, we can't necessarily call it cheating but probably it wouldn't be a betting pattern you would like to follow.

 - Make sure that the bookies used by the tipster are fine for you - especially with the ongoing local restrictions all over Europe and usual policy of limiting sharp customers by most bookies that can be a serious problem if you can't find anything close to the advised odds and market.

 - Note that picks on small leagues and less popular sports may be very hard to follow due to the low liquidity of that market, odds drop big very fast.
 This can make any service unprofitable for many of its subscribers even if having good and legit stats on its end.

 - Note if the time of release of picks is convenient for you.
 It may be a problem if picks are released in random moments, 5-10 minutes before the game to start or late in the night on American sports for example;